tfachada/thesist/template/Chapters/0-Quick-guide.typ

   ```
 ]

 *Note:* This is just an example.
-To know how to use a certain package to its full extent, be sure to read its documentation.
+To know how to use a certain package to its full extent, including any that is used in this guide, be sure to read its documentation.

 === Algorithms